 Throughout the year, the Attendance Clerks in each division monitor the attendance and communicate with the Human Resources Department any concerns or issues.
-Time off information is available to all employees and supervisors at any time through the WinCapWeb system.
+Time off information is available to all employees and supervisors at any time through the WinCap Web system.
 A final reconciliation of available time off information is performed by the Attendance Clerks in July with the individual employees.
-In Addition, the Divisions will confirm the attendance records for a sample of their staff in January every year.